wd5gnr/Elf-RcForth/readme.md

 ----------
 VARIABLE name                   - Create a variable (not allowed in functions)
 @        (a -- v)               - Retrieve value from address
-SP@      (a -- )                - Get address of tos pointer !        (v a -- )              - Store value at address
+SP@      ( -- a)                - Get address of tos pointer RP@      ( -- a)                - Get address of return stack !        (v a -- )              - Store value at address
 C@       (a -- v)               - Retrieve byte value from address C!       (v a -- )              - Store byte value at address ALLOT    (n -- )                - Increase the last defined vars storage space (Note in bytes now; see CELLS in extended words)
 CMOVE    (caddr1 caddr2 u -- )  - Move u bytes from caddr1 to caddr2
-HERE     ( -- a)                - Retreive the current free memory pointer ->HERE   (a -- )                - Set the current free memory pointer (dangerous!)
+HERE     ( -- a)                - Retrieve the current free memory pointer ->HERE   (a -- )                - Set the current free memory pointer (dangerous!)